Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Young Kruthik (MPMM).md

 aliases: ["Young Kruthik"]
 ---
 # Young Kruthik
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-168, Mordenkainen's Tome of Foes p.
-211*
+168*

 Kruthiks hatch from eggs laid by female adults.
 Each egg is about the size of an adult human's head and hatches within a month.
 Tiny kruthik hatchlings are harmless and rarely stray far from the nest.
 They feed primarily on offal and one another.
 Within a month, the survivors become young kruthiks large enough to hunt and defend themselves.